VishwajitNaik/INTECH-ADDITV/README.md

 crashes in the same place ( you have attached a debugger and you find this).
 Explain what all you would suspect and how would you go about with isolating the cause.
 # ___ Ans ___

+Yess, exactly that type of problems faces I am also, and that Time I am very frusted and take a time to solve issues. mostly I am working on React and node so I give you example regarding this.
+Isolating the cuase following ways :
+# 1] Chesk Errors in developer Tools :
+                   what type of errors are occured first I am chek terminal and developer tools because some time npm version missmatch that time also errors comes.
+# 2] OS issue or browser :
+                   your code is compatible with the operating system and platform it's running on. or check browser specification also
+# 3] review code with friend :
+                   you send code your friend and tell them check code some time your system not support some software and thats why software not installed properly.